 BW Offshore will host a presentation of the financial results 09:00 (CET) today at Hotel Continental in Oslo, Norway.
 The presentation will be given by CEO Carl K. Arnet and CFO Knut R. Sæthre.

 The presentation will be broadcasted via webcast and will also be available for replay.
 Please visit www.bwoffshore.com for details.

 About BW Offshore:

-BW Offshore is a leading global provider of floating production services to the oil and gas industry.
-BW Offshore is the world's second largest contractor with a fleet of 14 FPSOs represented in all major oil regions world-wide.
-BW Offshore has a long track record on project execution and operations.
-In more than 30 years of production, BW Offshore has executed 38 FPSO and FSO projects.
-The company is listed on the Oslo Stock Exchange.
-Further information is also available on www.bwoffshore.com
+BW Offshore is a leading provider of floating production services to the oil and gas industry.
+The company also participates in developing proven offshore hydrocarbon reservoirs.
+BW Offshore is represented in all major oil and gas regions world-wide with a fleet of 15 owned FPSOs.
+The company has more than 30 years of production track record, having executed 40 FPSO and FSO projects.
+BW Offshore is listed on the Oslo Stock Exchange.

 This information is subject to the disclosure requirements pursuant to section 5-12 of the Norwegian Securities Trading Act.